besebastian/crust-planning/designdoc.md

 ##Audio style

 Following with the name of the game, Crust, the music will be along the lines of crust punk / grind, though without vocals as not to be too abrasive to the end user.
-Possible use of music keys based on action.
-Such as ambient music when not "in combat", and fast-paced punk music when fighting.
+Music cues will be based on action.
+Ambient music will be used when not "in combat", and fast-paced punk music when fighting.

 ##Technologies